Hard to find, harder to kill, but so worth it.

 - In Etrian Odyssey 3, there is an entire class of enemies that play this trope straight.
 They appear on the dungeon map just like the F.O.E.'s do so you can find them (but if you don't reach them in time they disappear), and while each variation has a somewhat different gimmick they all share the tendency to run away at the drop of a hat, and if you manage to kill them they're worth a metric buttload of experience.

 - Etrian Odyssey 4 introduces the "Rare Breed" system which gives all (non-boss) enemies a (very small) chance of appearing as this trope.
 Rare breed monsters are recognized by their shiny, golden color and give additional experience when they're killed.
 On each round that they remain in battle they give the message that their "glow intensifies" meaning you'll get even more bonus exp for killing them.
-Of course, like all Metal Slimes there's a chance they'll run away each turn they're in combat, adding a new aspect to the system: you can either kill them immediately for a minor bonus or let them stay in combat a while for a massive bonus at the risk of them running away.
+Like all Metal Slimes there's a chance they'll run away each turn they're in combat, adding a new aspect to the system: you can either kill them immediately for a minor bonus or let them stay in combat a while for a massive bonus at the risk of them running away.
+F.O.E.s can also be rare breeds and you can turn a normal world map F.O.E into a rare one by feeding them their favourite food and they also don't run away, but the longer it takes for you to kill them the more powerful they become.

 - Star Force has the mysterious picture of Cleopatra, hidden only in certain areas.
 Destroying it (which takes more than one shot) wins you one million points, but since the game is a Vertical Scrolling Shooter it could easily pass off screen first.